genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 BROKER
 <<List Snipped For Primer>>
 ```
-### Table
+### table

 To look at the data held in a specific table you use the [`table`](#dbmon-commands) command followed by the table name, for example table `BROKER`.
-Once you select a table, the DbMon Prompt will change to show the table name you are looking at:
+Once you select a table, the DbMon prompt will change to show the table name you are looking at:

 ```javascript
 DbMon>table BROKER